KarlGl/SmsHour/README.md

 Sms your needy girlfriend every hour on the hour.

-Will randomly select a love message to send via SMS broadcast.
+A node server that will randomly select a love message to send to any number via SMS broadcast.

 to run:
 ```